djordjebatic/wcci-citosses/index.md

 solutions to the challenges posed by the smart grid.
 This special session aims to bridge the gap between computational intelligence techniques and the pressing issues related to electrical power and energy systems.
-The session is supported by the Computational Intelligence for Energy (CI4Energy) task force.
+The session is supported by the IEEE CIS Task Force on Computational Intelligence in the Energy Domain (CI4Energy).

 ## Topics covered